 FILING DEADLINE--Kuznicki Law PLLC Announces Class Actions on Behalf of Shareholders of FIGS, Inc. - FIGS

-/EIN News/ -- CEDARHURST, N.Y., Dec.
-21, 2022 (GLOBE NEWSWIRE) -- The securities litigation law firm of Kuznicki Law PLLC issues this alert to shareholders of FIGS, Inc. (NYSE: FIGS), if they purchased the Company’s securities between May 27, 2021 and May 12, 2022, inclusive (the “Class Period”), and/or shares pursuant to the Company’s June 2021 initial public offering (the “IPO”), and/or shares pursuant to the Company’s September 2021 secondary public offering (the “SPO”).
+CEDARHURST, N.Y., Dec.
+21, 2022 (GLOBE NEWSWIRE) -- The securities litigation law firm of Kuznicki Law PLLC issues this alert to shareholders of FIGS, Inc. FIGS, if they purchased the Company's securities between May 27, 2021 and May 12, 2022, inclusive (the "Class Period"), and/or shares pursuant to the Company's June 2021 initial public offering (the "IPO"), and/or shares pursuant to the Company's September 2021 secondary public offering (the "SPO").
 Shareholders have until January 3, 2023 to file lead plaintiff applications in the securities class action lawsuits.

 Shareholders are encouraged to contact us at https://kclasslaw.com/cases/securities/nyse-figs/, by calling toll-free at 1-833-835-1495 or by email (dk@kclasslaw.com).